Justice Brett Kavanaugh tests positive for Covid-19 - KTVZ

 His positive diagnosis for coronavirus may mean he won’t be on the bench Monday, the start of the new term and what would be the first in-person session with all nine justices.

-Kavanaugh had recently tested negative for Covid-19 on Monday, along with the other justices.
+Kavanaugh had recently tested negative for Covid-19 on Monday, along with the other justices, ahead of their meeting behind closed doors to discuss which cases should be added to the court’s docket.
+He participated in the ACLI Capital Challenge three-mile race on Wednesday in Anacostia Park in Washington.

+The justices plan to return to the courtroom this term for oral arguments, after the pandemic forced them to hold arguments by phone.

+Sessions will not be open to the general public but a live audio feed that was a staple of the telephonic oral arguments will continue.

 The-CNN-Wire